ajaswa/waffleiron/README.md

     $wi-stacked-breakpoint: 499px;
     /* if you want IE7 support via HTML/body tag conditionals add the line below */
     $wi-ie7: true;
+    /* if you want to turn off the responsiveness of Waffleiron set this to false */
+    $wi-responsive: true;

     @import 'waffleiron';